wallix/awless/README.md

       $ ...
       (see awless -h)

-- `awless log` : Easy reporting of all the CLI template executions
+- `awless log` : Detailled and easy reporting of all the CLI template executions
 - `awless revert` : Revert of executed templates and resources creation
 - Create instances straight from a distro name.
 No need to know the region or AMI ;) (_free tier community bare distro only_, see `awless create instance -h`)